-In today’s episode I answer Esther’s question about “everything” and focused on helping her start exercise when she is already tired all the time.
+In today’s episode, I answer Esther’s question about “everything” and focus on helping her start exercise even though she is already feeling tired.

 Minute Made Meals

-Two things you want to consider when it comes to your eating for fatigue-fighting exercise that leads to optimal health and fitness:
+In addition to fatigue fighting exercise, you want to also look at nutrition.
+Two things you want to consider that lead to optimal health and fitness:

-Even if everything you eat is “healthy” for you, it’s it’s almost impossible to eat enough to get all of the micronutrients even through the most balanced diet.
-Tests of the “healthiest” diets and lifestyles show it would take 21-27,000 calories to do that.
+Even if everything you eat is “healthy” and balanced, it is almost impossible to eat enough to get all of the necessary micronutrients.
+Tests of the “healthiest” diets and lifestyles show it would take 21,000-27,000 calories to do that.
 (That, is not a suggestion!)

 - Omega 3